TheBigRoomXXL/lovergne.dev/src/content/zettelkasten/workspace-shortcut.md

 - An absolute path to our workspace replaces the `%F` argument.
 It's important that the path is absolute, as `~` would not be expanded.
 - The rest of the metadata is kept from the base file.

-This gives us the following search result in the app launcher when I search for "tinyfeed[^2]":
+This gives us the following search result in the app launcher when I search for "tinyfeed[^self-promotion]":

 ![workspace-shortcut-1](/workspace-shortcut-1.png)